KittyCAD/modeling-app/docs/kcl/segEndX.md

 layout: manual
 ---

-Compute the ending point of the provided line segment along the &#x27;x&#x27; axis.
+Compute the ending point of the provided line segment along the 'x' axis.